 Our primary goal is to present a general framework for interpreting human eye movement behavior that explicitly represents demands of many different tasks, perceptual uncertainty, and time.
 This approach allows us to model visuomotor sequences over long time scales, which have been typically ignored in vision sciences.
-For that we employ graphical models which have been widely used in different domains including biology, time series modeling, and video processing (See for instance [85] and [86]).
-We have been inspired by the application of HMMs for analysis and segmentation of videos into semantic shot sequences (See [88] and [87]).
-These approaches are very helpful when sequential actions are linked, when documents are highly structured or organized such a tennis match which is composed of sets, games and points.
+For that, we employ graphical models that have been widely used in different domains, including biology, time series modeling, and video processing (see, for instance, [82] and [83]).
+We have been inspired by the application of HMMs for analysis and segmentation of videos into semantic shot sequences (see [84] and [85]).
+These approaches are very helpful when sequential actions are linked, when documents are highly structured or organized such a tennis match that is composed of sets, games and points.

-We introduce two types of models: Space-based and Objectbased.
+We introduce two types of models: space-based and objectbased.
 Space-based models are discriminative models that estimate probability of the next attended object or spatial location over time directly from raw image and action features such as gist, bottom-up saliency, physical actions, and events.
 An advantage of space-based models over object-based models is that they are easily applicable to a wide range of interactive visual environments.
 Thus, we intend to take advantage of the sequential nature of everyday tasks for modeling visual attention and eye movement prediction.
-Although the whole framework is general (i.e., the equations do not change from one task to another) but it needs to be trained for each specific task.
+Although the whole framework is general (i.e., the equations do not change from one task to another), but it needs to be trained for each specific task.
 By being able to explain human attentional behavior, we hope that our framework could be used for engineering applications.

-Since objects are essential building blocks in scenes, it is reasonable to assume that humans have instantaneous access to task-driven object-level variables, as opposed to only gist-like (scene-global) representations [82][76].
+Since objects are essential building blocks in scenes, it is reasonable to assume that humans have instantaneous access to task-driven object-level variables, as opposed to only gist-like (scene-global) representations [74], [79].
 Our proposed objectbased approach is a Bayesian framework developed to reason over objects.
-We compare this approach to several spacebased models that learn a mapping from scene signatures to gaze position.
-In this study, we use an object recognition oracle from manually tagged video data to carefully investigate the prediction power of our approach.
-For some of the tasks and visual environments tested here (older 2D video games), simple object recognition algorithms are capable of providing highly reliable object labels, but for more complex environments (modern 3D games) the best available algorithms still fall short of what a human annotator can recognize.
-Therefore, we also did an uncertainty (over objects) analysis when variables are fed from outputs of two highly successful object detection approaches (Boosting classifier [84]) and Deformable Part Model (DPM) by Felzenszwalb et al. [60].
+We compare this approach to several space-based models that learn a mapping from scene signatures to gaze position.
+In this paper, we use an object recognition oracle from manually tagged video data to carefully investigate the prediction power of our approach.
+For some of the tasks and visual environments tested here (older 2-D video games), simple object recognition algorithms are capable of providing highly reliable object labels, but for more complex environments (modern 3-D games) the best available algorithms still fall short of what a human annotator can recognize.
+Therefore, we also did an uncertainty (over objects) analysis when variables are fed from outputs of two highly successful object detection approaches (boosting classifier [81]) and deformable part model (DPM) by Felzenszwalb et al. [58].